 The integrated control module provides a selectable heat off delay function.
 The heat off delay period may be set to 90, 120, 150, 180 seconds using the DIP switches or jumper provided on the control module.
 The delay is factory shipped at 150 seconds but may be changed to suit the installation requirements and/or homeowner preference.
-Refer to the dip switch chart in the back section of this manual for switch positions and corresponding delay times.
+Refer to the following figures for switch positions and corresponding delay times.